oliver006/drone-gcf/README.md

 See the output of `gcloud functions deploy --help` for more information regarding the setup of triggers.

+When deploying a function, there is the option to deploy as a public function.
+This can be configured by setting `allow_unauthenticated` to `true`.
+This adds the --allow-unauthenticated flag described [here](https://cloud.google.com/sdk/gcloud/reference/functions/deploy#--allow-unauthenticated) to the deploy command.
+Any values besides `true` and `false` will cause an error.

 By default, the plugin will use the GCP project ID of the service account provided but you can override it by setting the `project` parameter.

 The runtime can be set on a per-function basis or for all functions at once.
 In the example above, the runtime is set to `go111` for all functions and then overwritten with `python37` for just `ProcessEmails`.
 This will result in the plugin deploying three functions, two in Golang and one in Python. \
 If no runtime setting is provided at all, the plugin will fail.